Missouri - Kansas Agreement on Architecture, Dentistry, and Optometry

 Regarding Reciprocal Tuition and the Exchange of Students

-In order to expand student access to academic programming not available in the respective states of Missouri and Kansas and to promote the efficient utilization of existing resources, the Missouri Coordinating Board for Higher Education, the Kansas Board of Regents, and the Curators of the University of Missouri agree to establish a reciprocal tuition agreement for Missouri residents desiring to study in the professionally accredited architecture, architectural engineering, landscape architecture, or interior architecture programs in the School of Architecture and Urban Design at the University of Kansas or the College of Architecture and Design at Kansas State University, and for Kansas residents desiring to study accredited professional programs in the School of Dentistry at the University of Missouri-Kansas City or optometry at the University of Missouri-St. Louis School of Optometry.
-The following provisions and procedures shall govern this agreement.
+In order to expand student access to academic programming not available in the respective states of Missouri and Kansas and to promote the efficient utilization of existing resources, the Missouri Coordinating Board for Higher Education, the Kansas Board of Regents, and the Curators of the University of Missouri established a reciprocal tuition agreement for Missouri residents desiring to study in the professionally accredited architecture, architectural engineering, landscape architecture, or interior architecture programs in the School of Architecture and Urban Design at the University of Kansas or the College of Architecture and Design at Kansas State University, and for Kansas residents desiring to study accredited professional programs in dentistry at the University of Missouri-Kansas City School of Dentistry or optometry at the University of Missouri-St. Louis School of Optometry.

 - Demonstrate that he or she satisfies the residency requirements of his or her respective home state.
 In cases of dispute, the final decision on residency shall be made by the Missouri Coordinating Board for Higher Education for Missouri students and by the Kansas Board of Regents for Kansas students.